 Welcome.
-Cots (for children two and under) are free; those aged three to 12 can stay for £40 a night in either existing or extra beds in Small and Big Suites and Treehouses.
+Cots (for ages two and under) are free; those aged three to 11 can stay for £40 a child (£60 for older kids), each night in either existing or extra beds in Small and Big Suites and Treehouses.
 Babysitting is available, starting at £15 an hour.

 Cosy up by the wood burning fireplace in the cooler months, and take to the outdoor terrace to soak up the top-of-the-hill views in summer.

 Turn up with ruddy cheeks and your finest weekend-in-the-country plaid.

 Living up to the hotel's name, Hook is a seafood restaurant headed by Chef Martin Burge.
 The catch of the day includes dishes such as griddled octopus with chorizo and white beans, and the menu includes many traditional British favourites.
 The tasty fare is complemented by interior designer, Hannah Lohan’s aux naturale inspired interiors.